HIV Clinic at Ward 86

 All HIV patients in our clinic are tested for HCV annually and those who test positive are offered on-site treatment to achieve cure, support groups and education.
 During the short duration of treatment, the patient is supported by a clinic pharmacist, specialty nurse, and social workers as needed.

-Latino Clinic
+Salud Clinic

 Women's Clinic